Long gone are the days of having to remain in the same town, in the same house, doing the same job.

-Consider living and working on a vineyard, or on a farm in Portugal, or maybe in a Victorian style mansion block in London.
-Perhaps you fancy living in a loft conversion in San Francisco or in the Italian mountains.
+Consider living and working on a vineyard, or on a farm in Portugal, or maybe in a Victorian-style mansion block in London.
+Perhaps you fancy living in loft conversion in San Francisco or in the Italian mountains.

 Millennials in a coliving space bring a cacophony of skills – with the majority using their laptop for their work.
 But others are photographers, or writers using their trustworthy notepad and pen.
 Others conduct online teaching that requires just a smartphone.
 There are no set rules for who can join a coliving space – designers, programmers, bloggers, entrepreneurs, reviewers, the list is endless.
 And the beauty of a coliving community is the willingness to share, support, mentor and even partner with fellow residents.
 The mutual respect is evident as soon as you join your first mastermind or brainstorming session.
 Stuck on a design issue?
 Just ask your fellow housemates.
 Need someone to critique your website landing page?
 Simply ask.

 As soon as you enter a coliving space, you can feel the connection – it’s a non-judgemental community that thrives on the energy of those in it.
 The sense of acceptance, regardless of race, religion, sexual orientation and bank balance, is intoxicating.
 It’s like nothing else – to be welcomed and accepted without hesitation.